Adastram1/tray_manager/README.md

 TrayManager is a package for adding a system tray icon, based on pystray (https://github.com/moses-palmer/pystray by Moses Palmér), this package is an "easier" version of pystray to manipulate based on the use of object (Object Oriented Programming).

 # How do I install it ?
-tray_manager is publisehd on PyPi (https://pypi.org/project/tray-manager/) and can be downloaded by using :
+tray_manager is publisehd on PyPi (https://pypi.org/project/tray-manager/) and can be downloaded by using the following command in your terminal :
 ```shell
 pip install tray-manager
 ```
+> [!NOTE]
+> You need to have **python** installed on your computer

 # Usage
 1. [Create and use a TrayManager object](https://github.com/Adastram1/tray_manager/blob/main/README.md#create-and-use-a-traymanager-object)